 There may be swelling during the first few days after surgery.
-If necessary, the sutures will need to be removed if they don’t dissolve on their own.
+If necessary, the sutures will need to be removed if they don’t dissolve independently.
 You should see results in the weeks after surgery.
-Ultimately, it will take months for your gum line to completely heal.
+Ultimately, it will take months for your gum line to heal completely.

 Am I a good candidate for soft tissue grafting?

 You may be a good candidate if you have a receding gum line.
-However, Dr. Cain will examine your teeth to make sure you are a good candidate for this surgery.
+However, Dr. Cain will examine your teeth to ensure you are a good candidate for this surgery.

 Why would I need soft tissue grafting?